microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 2 - Add Tabbed Interface.md

 ### Selecting a task by clicking on it in the list
 #### 1. Add a showDetails function to user interface
 Before we remove the buttons, we need to update the application so that we can select a task by clicking on it in the list otherwise there wouldn't be a way to get to the Details, Edit, and Recommendations tabs.
-Open the `index.html` file and replace the `<li id="task-{{ todo.id }}"...>` with the following code:
+Open the `index.html` file and replace the `<li id="task-{{ todo.id }}" data-id="{{ todo.id }}" class="list-group-item d-flex justify-content-between">` with the following code:

 ```html
 <li id="task-{{ todo.id }}" data-id="{{ todo.id }}" class="list-group-item d-flex justify-content-between" onclick="showDetails(this)">